The Wall of the Dead: A Memorial to Fallen Naturalists

 Löfling, Pehr (1729 – 1756), an “apostle” of Linnaeus, he was the first naturalist to make careful observations about the flora and fauna in Venezuela, and probably the first person to bring a microscope there.
 Linnaeus later published the Iter Hispanicum based on Löfling’s notes.
 He died on expedition there, probably of malaria or yellow fever.

-Loftus-Hills, Jasper (1946?-1974) , a post-doc at Cornell University, from New Victoria, Australia, who died in a car accident, age 28, on a trip collecting frogs.
+Loftus-Hills, Jasper (1946?-1974) , a post-doc at the University of Michigan, from New Victoria, Australia, who died in a car accident, age 28, on a trip collecting frogs in Texas.
 Eleutherodactylus jasperi is named in his honor.
+A friend reports: “A pickup with two drunks decided to return and scare Jasper by driving very close at high rate of speed.
+He didn’t hear them because he was recording frogs at the time.
+They then drove off but were later arrested and sentenced to life in prison.”

 Lothian, Norman Veitch (1889- 1925), Scottish medical entomologist with the League of Nations Malaria Commission‚ killed, age 35, in the same car accident with Samuel Darling in Beirut, while researching malaria mosquito epidemiology in the Middle East.
 The Lothian Scholarship and Darling Prize for malaria research were created in their honor.